Sorry Not Sorry (The Simpsons)

 "Sorry Not Sorry" is the ninth episode of the thirty-second season of the American animated television series The Simpsons, and the 693rd episode overall.
 It aired in the United States on Fox on December 6, 2020.
 The episode was directed by Rob Oliver and written by Nell Scovell.
 This was Scovell's second Simpsons episode as writer, after a hiatus of almost 30 years since her season 2 episode "One Fish, Two Fish, Blowfish, Blue Fish".

+In this episode, Lisa is angry that Miss Hoover gave everyone the same grade on a project, so she follows her home to learn about her point of view.
+The episode received positive reviews.

 Plot

 Lisa, excited to share her "Who Inspires You?" diorama project with the class, creates a rap about her topic that exceeds the time limit set by Miss Hoover for the entire class.
-When Hoover (who is stuck on the floor due to her combination of back pain and laziness) uses an automatic-messaging app to give everyone in the class (even Ralph) the same B- grade, Lisa calls her a hack and refuses to apologize.
+When Hoover (who is stuck on the floor due to her combination of back pain and laziness) uses an automatic-messaging app to give everyone in the class (even Ralph) the same B− grade, Lisa calls her a hack and refuses to apologize.
 She is sent to detention, where the bullies are mean to her until Bart shoos them off with a stink bomb and suggests that Lisa tell Hoover she is "soggy" instead of "sorry".
 Lisa tries it, but Hoover sees through her trick and becomes mad at her.

 Groundskeeper Willie suggests that Lisa try to say "sorry".
-Lisa tries, but she just cannot do it, so she decides to follow Hoover home to see if she can empathize with this unlikable, careless person.
-After riding on a multitude of run-down or dirty vehicles to follow her, and even riding down a hill on a cardboard box (something Hoover does to not hurt her back), Lisa sees what Hoover's lonely life is like and takes pity on her.
+Lisa tries, but she just cannot do it, so she decides to follow Hoover home to see if she can empathize with her.
+After riding on a multitude of run-down and dirty vehicles to follow her, and even riding down a hill on a cardboard box (something Hoover does to not hurt her back), Lisa sees what Hoover's lonely life is like and takes pity on her.
 She buys Hoover a new chair with a footrest, and says that she is sorry.
 Hoover is reluctant to accept her apology until she realizes that the chair has a massage function.
-When Lisa politely but firmly states that she put a lot of effort into making amends and that "it's not easy for a kid to do that", Miss Hoover decides to adjust Lisa's diorama grade to a B+.
-Lisa's happy with this, until Ralph also receives a requested B+, leading Lisa to exclaim "D'oh!"
+When Lisa politely but firmly states how much effort she made to make amends, Miss Hoover decides to adjust Lisa's diorama grade to a B+.
+Lisa is happy with this, until Ralph also receives a requested B+, much to Lisa's chagrin.